Are you looking for new Instagram accounts to follow?

 Let's be Frank, there are shots of models, and fans in various stages of undress on the Instagram account.
 Various body parts covered in Frank body scrub is a big part of this account, but then again it is a company that celebrates the naked body and the product itself does require you to be in your own skin to use it!

 As the Frank_Bod Instagram account has grown, Fans have been actively encouraged to share their experience with Frank, so to speak.
 User Generated content (images posted and tagged by fans) is a huge part of the profile on Instagram… and it's not just the girls:

-- Think about how you can create user generated content.
+- Think about how you can create user-generated content.
 How can you encourage your fans to post images that are relevant to your profile – that you can then post or share to your account.
-What hashtag can you claim as a way of building community around those images?
+What hashtag can you claim as a way of building a community around those images?